HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   description="Bar chart showing Latin is used on 57.6% of desktop pages and 53.6% of mobile pages, Cyrillic on 6.1% and 6.2% respectively, Greek on 3.4% and 3.4%, Katakana on 0.9% and 1.0%, Hiragana on 0.9% and 0.9%, Hebrew on 0.5% and 0.5%, Arabic on 0.3% and 0.4%, Thai on 0.2% and 0.3%, Hangul on 0.5% and 0.3%, Devanagari on 0.2% and 0.3%, and finally Han is on 0.2% of desktop and mobile pages..",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQF6OH_2-0apcFzjE-iHSQNuZqp9DtM7udIeOzPSOSMM-Pf6KdTnRwAclX9QPZF1vNNgu6acZvqoN5b/pubchart?oid=45355249&format=interactive",
   sheets_gid="841363278",
-  sql_file="font_writing_scripts.sql"
+  sql_file="font_writing_scripts.sql",
+  width=600,
+  height=401
   )
 }}

-Not surprisingly, the Latin system is in the lead with a whopping 54% of all fonts supporting (a significant) subset of the <a hreflang="en" href="https://en.wikipedia.org/wiki/List_of_languages_by_writing_system#Latin_script">Latin writing system</a>.
+Not surprisingly, the Latin system is in the lead with a whopping 53.6% of all fonts supporting (a significant) subset of the [Latin writing system](https://en.wikipedia.org/wiki/List_of_languages_by_writing_system#Latin_script).
 This includes a lot of languages used in the western world, like English, French, and German.
 However, it also covers languages in Asia, such as Vietnamese and Tagalog.
 The number two and three spots are taken by Cyrillic and Greek.
 Again, this is not a surprise, they are commonly used and a reasonably small amount of work to add to a font due to their limited number of extra glyphs that need to be added.
-Katakana and Hiragana (Japanese) are at 1% and 0.9% respectively (a combined 1.9%).
+Katakana and Hiragana (Japanese) are at 1% and 0.9% respectively—a combined 1.9%.

 Sadly, other writing systems are much less prevalent.
 For example, Han (Chinese) is the <a hreflang="en" href="https://www.worldatlas.com/articles/the-world-s-most-popular-writing-scripts.html">2nd most used writing system in the world</a> (after Latin), but only supported by 0.2% of web fonts.
 Arabic is the third most used writing system, but again, only supported by 0.4% of web fonts.
 The reason that some of these <a hreflang="en" href="https://www.w3.org/TR/PFE-evaluation/#fail-large">writing systems are not used as web fonts</a> is that they are very large due to the sheer number of glyphs they have to support, and the difficulty in subsetting them correctly.